When a doctor found mould growing in Ellie's ear years ago, he laughed and tossed an antifungal cream her way.

 In the years that followed, her body started sending her warning signals.
 Constant ear infections, sinus infections, and unexplained symptoms plagued her childhood.

 At first, friends and family dismissed her as a "hypochondriac".
-But things only got worse.
-Ellie developed an allergic reaction to penicillin — a common red flag for mould illness, as penicillin itself is mould-based.
+But Ellie's health issues only got worse.

 By her teenage years, Ellie was battling severe periods that had started at age 11.